-This sounds simple enough.
-The wall was good enough to be painted once.
-It shouldn’t be all that difficult to paint it again.
+It sounds simple enough, right?
+The wall was good enough to be painted once - It shouldn’t be all that difficult to paint it again.
 This painting advice article will break down a few common situations and provide simple solutions to help you paint your walls, even if they were previously painted with a dark color.

-You probably don’t need a primer if the new coat is the same type as the old paint.
+You probably don’t need a primer paint if the new coat is the same type as the old paint.
 For example, both are oil-based.
 You can just pick the paint color you want and keep going.

 If the current wall is also smooth and clean, you can head straight for the paint.